 10.1 Yup!
 It is Ikigai

-Besides that, calligraphy exercise requires patience and persistence if one wants to develop these acquired skills, which only come from consistent results.
+Besides, calligraphy exercise requires patience and persistence to develop these acquired skills, which only come from consistent results.

 So, do you know how incredibly blessed you are to have been born in the age of modern technology?
 There are many digital and traditional resources that you can use to start your journey of learning calligraphy, which strengthens not only skill but personality.